 And finally, our October trip picked up where we left off in September, with 12 volunteers joining us for the weekend.
-By the end of that trip, we had entered sections of the creek that had only been hand-pulled once or twice before — so work had gotten slower again.
-We figured we might as well continue re-treatments before making a final push into untreated stretches of the canyon.
-A benefit of this is that more banks are now clear and ready for herbicide treatments that will be applied this spring by our partners.
+By the end of that trip, we had entered sections of the creek that had only been hand-pulled once or twice before — but thanks to the hard work of our volunteers, they’re now cleared once again, and we’re ready for a final push into a few last untreated stretches of the canyon.

 Our October trip was likely the last one to Aravaipa in 2022, but we’re already scheduling trips for the late winter/spring, so keep an eye on our events page for more opportunities to join us soon!
 And as always, thanks to all who’ve been able to help with this project over the years so future generations can continue to experience this canyon and its incredible wildlife.